Shirley McKie: Public inquiry

 Following the out-of-court settlement, Opposition parties in the Scottish parliament called for a public inquiry to be held into the McKie case.
 In March 2006, Shirley McKie's father, Iain, and Dr Jim Swire, father of Lockerbie bombing victim Flora, met to launch a campaign for a judicial inquiry which they hoped would investigate recent revelations of a link between the McKie case and the Pan Am Flight 103 bombing trial.
 After the meeting, Dr Swire said:

 "The reputation of our country and its criminal justice system will depend upon how these cases are sorted out."

 However, the Scottish Executive ruled out any question of a judicial inquiry (which has the power to compel the attendance of witnesses) whilst Shirley McKie and her family announced their campaign for a public inquiry would end on 9 January 2007 - exactly ten years after the Marion Ross murder investigation began:

 "We have given ten years of our lives to this and we are not giving any more.
 It is the politicians' job now to do something about it," said her father, Iain McKie.
 "It is not our role to fight for justice: it is their role."

 In March 2008 it was announced that a public inquiry would be held.
 In October 2008 a public inquiry into the case was opened in Glasgow, led by former Northern Ireland judge Sir Anthony Campbell.
 A procedural hearing was scheduled for 21 November 2008 and proceedings started in June 2009.

 Inquiry proceedings

 Sir Anthony Campbell opened the inquiry proceedings at 10.30 am on Tuesday 2 June 2009 in Maryhill Community Central Hall, Glasgow.
 Following Sir Anthony's introductory statement, senior counsel to the inquiry Gerry Moynihan QC made a public presentation of all the material that has been collected.
 Thereafter, lawyers for the core participants are expected to make their opening statements.
 The hearing of oral evidence was scheduled to commence at 10.15 am on Tuesday 9 June.

 Following the hearing of evidence at the Inquiry during 2009 the Chairman Sir Anthony Campbell published his report on 14 December 2011 in Glasgow.

-A full copy of this report can be obtained online at Fingerprint Inquiry homepage.
+A full copy of this report can be obtained online at the Fingerprint Inquiry homepage.